The Five Sources of Power

 Legitimate power is easy to use and easy to overuse.
 A principal who relies primarily on “because I am the principal” gets compliance but not commitment.
 Her staff does what she says but does not invest in it.

-The handout’s important point: subordinates must believe the leader deserves the position.
+It is important that subordinates believe the leader deserves the position.
 A new principal who is seen as undeserving will have her legitimate power challenged from day one.
 Position alone does not produce influence; the followers must accept the position too.

 Reward power

-Reward power is indicated through rewarding individuals for compliance with leader’s wishes.
-This may be done through giving bonuses, raises, a promotion, extra time off from work, etc.
+Reward power shows up when a leader rewards people for compliance with her wishes.
+The rewards can be bonuses, raises, a promotion, or extra time off from work.

 Reward power is the ability to give people things they want.
 Money.
 Promotion.
 Recognition.
 Time off.
 Favourable assignments.